prototypeX-sys/Cyberia-Project/README.md

 https://sanogotajosaphatport.netlify.app

 ---
 # License

-**Copyright © 2026 Josaphat T. A. Sanogo**
+Copyright © 2026 Josaphat T. A. Sanogo.

-All Rights Reserved.
+CYBERIA is proprietary software.

-The production source code of CYBERIA is proprietary and is intentionally not included in this repository.
+The production source code is intentionally private and is not included in this repository.

-This repository has been created exclusively for documentation, portfolio presentation, and educational purposes.
+This repository has been created for documentation, portfolio presentation, and educational purposes only.

-No part of the software may be copied, redistributed, modified, or used without prior written permission from the copyright holder.
+For collaboration, research, or licensing inquiries, please contact the author.
 ---

 <div align="center">